grosser/gettext_i18n_rails/README.markdown

 Obsolete translations are marked with ~#, they usually can be removed since they are no longer needed
  - run `rake gettext:pack` to write GetText format translation files

+###I18n
+Through Ruby magic:
+    I18n.locale is the same as FastGettext.locale.to_sym
+    I18n.locale = :de  is the same as FastGettext.locale = 'de'

 ### ActiveRecord
 ActiveRecord error messages are translated through Rails::I18n, but model names and model attributes are translated through FastGettext.